anesthedev/outfitted-shop-mini/README.md

-# Shopfit - Shop Mini Foundation
+# Outfitted - Shop Mini Foundation

 A Shopify Shop Mini application built during Hackdays 2025 as a foundation for outfit and fashion-related shopping experiences.

 ## What is this project?

-Shopfit is a Shop Mini - a lightweight application that runs natively within the Shopify mobile app.
+Outfitted is a Shop Mini - a lightweight application that runs natively within the Shopify mobile app.
 Currently, this project serves as a foundational template that demonstrates core Shop Mini capabilities including product integration, native device features, and user interface components that could power future outfit and fashion discovery features.

 ## What are Shop Minis?